spsjvc/supertinywhisper/README.md

 A super tiny speech-to-text tool for Linux.

-It's written in a few lines of Bash, and built with common tools you likely already have installed on your computer.
+It's written in a few lines of Bash, and built with common tools you likely already have installed.

 ## How it Works